linux-chenxing/linux-chenxing.org/ip/index.md

 "Graphics Output Path".
 This is a simple framebuffer that uses a chunk of system memory.

+### MOP

+"?mozaic?
+Output Path".
+This is a unit that allowed for descrambling censored adult videos.. not really.

+This apparently allows tiling up to 16 inputs.
+So maybe you could have 16 frames coming from somewhere and then tile them and display them all at once.
+Maybe for a tiled CCTV display?

 ### PNL

 PaNeL?
 Seems to be incharge of driving LCDs either via a parallel interface or MIPI.